nicholasrussellconsulting/contentful-utility-suite/README.md

 ## Support

-If you're looking for consultation regarding best practices when migrating content in Contentful from environment to environment, Space to Space, or even other CMS to Contentful, you can check out my [Contentful Content Migration Strategy & Implementation Package](https://www.nicholasrussellconsulting.com/contentful-migration-package) on my consulting site.
-For free resources please see my [Medium Articles](https://medium.com/@nicholasrussellconsulting).
+If you're looking for someone to set up resilient processes for promoting content, moving it across environments or spaces, or migrating it from another CMS into Contentful, check out my [Contentful Content Migration Strategy & Implementation Package](https://www.nicholasrussellconsulting.com/contentful-migration-package) on my consulting site.
+For free resources, see my [Medium articles](https://medium.com/@nicholasrussellconsulting).

 ## Support Me